neicnordic/neic.no/_posts/2017-09-15-open-call-for-travel-grants.md

 ---
-title: "Open call for travel grants"
+title: "Open call for course mobility and travel grants now available"
-summary: You can now apply for a travel grant offered by the NeIC Ratatosk Travel Mobility Enhancement Programme.
+summary: You can now apply for grants offered by the NeIC Ratatosk Travel Mobility Enhancement Programme.
 photo: "/assets/images/latest-news-5.png"

 ---
-# Open call for travel grants
+# Open call for course mobility and travel grants

 The Ratatosk Nordic mobility enhancement programme efforts are directed to increasing the opportunities for trainees in two ways: